Hack The Box Granny Writeup

 Creating and uploading a reverse shell payload

-Time to get out the big (Metasploit) guns, and make us a nice ASP reverse shell.
-First, we create a non-Meterpreter reverse shell using msfvenom.
-We set it up so that we listen locally using socat on port 4444.
+It’s time to get out the big (Metasploit) guns, and make yourself a nice ASP reverse shell.

 # This payload does not rely on meterpreter